 Mì Quảng is a best-loved Quang Nam dish but you can find it at various street food stalls and restaurants across Vietnam.

-The broth of Mì Quảng comprises turmeric and meat.
+The broth of Mì Quảng comprises turmeric, meat, and other ingredients.
 It is often very bold and strong.
-However, the folks do not let the broth cover the noodles completely so they can be served warm or just lukewarm.
+Plus, when serving, the locals do not let the broth cover the noodles completely.

 The topping for this treat can be chicken, shrimp, pork, fish, beef, boiled quail eggs, or steamed pork sausage (chả).
 Plus, toasted sesame rice crackers (bánh tráng mè) are another special addition to increase the nutty taste and crunchy texture of the dish.